HomesByRae/hylia/src/posts/family-visit-oct-2022.md

 ~Camp and kayak at [Harrison Bay State Park](https://tnstateparks.com/parks/harrison-bay).
 When we first visited Chattanooga we stayed here and loved it.
 It's beautiful, peaceful, and only half an hour from downtown.

 I know there are lots of amazing things to do in the Chattanooga area and I've missed quite a few, but that just means they'll have to come back.
 What are some of your favorite things to do here?
 I'd love to hear from you!
+Text, call, email, or follow me on Social Media.